UWCS/bomberman-progcomp/readme.md

 	This states that you wish to make an action, valid actions are:
 	UP, DOWN, LEFT, RIGHT, BOMB
 	You may only do one action per tick.
+The server will echo your action back to you once it has successfully received it, as can be seen in the example below.
+If your move is not valid you will receive E_INVALID_ACTION, if you have sent multiple actions you will receive E_TOO_MANY_ACTIONS, or if you are not registered as playing in the game you will receive E_NOT_PLAYING.

 ## Example game: ##